The Blood and Bone of Iron and Stone — Mortality

 The seed of another line of thinking also sank roots on that day.
 I could not know that era or its battles as these individuals had known them.
 But I was young once, too.
 The brash wave-away assurance I had offered myself as a young man coming of age was similar to that which had driven these young men to go off and fight that war.
 Acknowledging circumstances that had kids growing up faster in the nineteenth-century (limited educational opportunities beyond elementary, family farms in need of young muscles, marrying in their teens), many were still kids, full of the empty, if enviable, confidence of youth.
 There is a reason young people are brought in to fight wars: life hasn’t yet had a chance to scar their minds with caution.

 Case-in-point, by the time of that 2005 visit to Antietam I was 35 and it was plain that my own automatic reactive responses to “could I have done this?” tossed out during my late-teens / early twenties had been less about certitude and more about glossing over insecurities—to push far from sight any reckoning with my own wobbly sense of self-esteem, of general life-worthiness.
 There is no way for me to know how “me, circa 1861” would have spun it.
 I can only know that I would have been a vastly different person, if only due to environment.
 All of my mannerisms, even the way I spoke would be unrecognizable.
 How and what I thought, what I worried about, my entire thought process would be unrecognizable, a lot of it embarrassingly crude, if not just cruel and racist.
 Nothing about me, a child of the 1970s – 80s, having come into my own in the 1990s, would have any resemblance to me, c.
 1861.
-And this, if only because I would not fully resemble anyone
+And this, if only because I would not fully resemble anyone then versus now.

 Yet strip away all of the obvious differences in mannerism and outlook and thought, all the environmental factors that are primitive to now, and how different was I, really?
 A twenty-one year old male—as I was in 1991—was just as naive, cocksure, and green as in 1861.
 Some things just do not change.
 Each man who rushed to join “the big show” in ’61 was, like me in ’91, a man coming of age with a name and a life to be lived; and from the vast pool of letters home and the journals kept in real time, we know that the young soldiers that fought that war thought long and hard about all of this.
 They wanted to do their manly duty without dishonor (“to never flinch”), but in the same beat wanted to be done with the war, get home to families and girls or wives and live their lives.
 I have often thought that if I could control for differences in attitude and outlook, manner and speech, the wild divergence in general empirical knowledge (as improbable as all of that seems), that maybe just maybe the base alloys of then v. now might synch more than I would expect—or at least enough for me to draw a bead on questions that seem patently impossible to answer, like: “How did they do it?
 Could I have done it?”